-The statutory maternity protection periods as well as the statutory entitlement to parental leave also apply to students and are taken into account in the examination regulations and in the calculation of the standard period of study.
-However, there are certain regulations and application modalities:
+The statutory maternity protection periods and the statutory entitlement to parental leave also apply to students and are taken into account in the examination regulations and in the calculation of the standard period of study.

-Please note, however, that during a semester of leave of absence there is no entitlement to BaföG and no study or examination credits may be taken.
-It is therefore necessary to weigh up whether a semester of leave of absence is really helpful - the Family and Equal Opportunities Officer will be happy to advise you on this.
+Please note, however, that during a semester of leave there is no entitlement to BaföG and no study or examination achievements may be taken.
+You should therefore consider whether a semester off is really helpful - the Family and Equal Opportunity Officer will be happy to advise you on this.

-If the workload of the studies is difficult to reconcile with the role of a parent, it makes sense to consider continuing one's studies with a child as part-time studies.
-This reduces the amount of work per semester and offers the possibility to finish the studies more relaxed.
-With regard to the Relgestudienzeit, the semesters of part-time study are counted as half a semester.
+If the workload of your studies is difficult to reconcile with your role as a parent, it makes sense to consider continuing your studies with a child on a part-time basis.
+This reduces the amount of work to be done per semester and offers the possibility to finish the studies in a more relaxed way.
+With regard to the period of study, part-time semesters are counted as half semesters.

-Part-time study is possible in all courses of study, unless this is expressly excluded in the respective study and examination regulations.
-Part-time studies must be applied for in writing to the Study Service Centre (SSZ) during the re-registration period for the following semester.
-This is possible both before the start of a course of study and during the course of study and must be justified with suitable evidence (e.g. birth certificate of the child).
-When applying, the desired reduction of the course of studies must be stated.
-It should be noted, however, that this may change the entitlement to BaföG.
+Part-time study is possible in all degree programs, provided that this is not expressly excluded in the respective study and examination regulations.
+Part-time studies must be applied for in writing at the Study Service Center (SSZ) during the re-registration period for the following semester.
+This is possible both before the start of studies and during the course of studies and must be justified with suitable proof (e.g. birth certificate of the child).
+When applying, the desired reduction in studies must be specified.
+However, it should be noted that this may change the entitlement to BaföG.

-Due to maternity leave and/or parental leave, special regulations may apply to study and examination achievements.
-In general, students on maternity leave or due to child-rearing duties can apply for an extension of the processing times for written examinations and Bachelor and Master theses.
+Due to maternity protection and/or parental leave, special regulations may apply to study and examination achievements.
+In general, students on maternity leave or due to parental responsibilities can apply for an extension of the processing times for written examinations as well as Bachelor's and Master's theses.
 The deadlines and extension periods can be obtained from the Examinations Office.
-However, the project should be discussed with the examiner in advance.
+However, the intention should be discussed with the examiner in advance.

-Also due to pregnancy or maternity leave as well as due to the illness of your child, the regulations for withdrawal from an examination due to illness apply (presentation of a doctor's certificate).
-An alternative date for examinations is unfortunately also not possible due to maternity.
+Also due to pregnancy or maternity leave as well as due to the illness of your child, the regulations for a withdrawal from an examination due to illness apply (presentation of a doctor's certificate).
+Unfortunately, an alternative date for exams is also not possible due to maternity.

-There is also always the question of what happens if contractions occur during the examination and the examination has to be cancelled prematurely...
-Even if this happens only very rarely: in this special situation, the welfare of mother and child is of course paramount and a solution can be found after the examination.
+The question also arises again and again what happens if labor pains start during the exam and the exam has to be terminated prematurely....
+Even if this case only occurs very rarely: in this special situation, the well-being of mother and child is of course paramount and a solution can be found after the exam.

-As long as pregnancy is not an obstacle to your internship, you can also complete your internship semester during your pregnancy.
-There is also the possibility of interrupting the internship period due to maternity leave and continuing it later.
-In this case, close consultation with the internship office and the internship company is strongly recommended in order to avoid problems.
+You can also complete your internship semester during pregnancy, as long as pregnancy is not an obstacle to doing the internship.
+There is also the possibility to interrupt the internship period due to maternity protection and to continue it later.
+In this case, close consultation with the Internship Office and the internship company is strongly recommended so that problems can be avoided.
 The Internship Office can also give you helpful tips for finding a suitable internship for students with children.

 Studying abroad with a child - why not?
-It is especially important to plan in time and to provide comprehensive information about financial support.
-Through the ERASMUS+ programme, in addition to the regular support of a semester abroad, special funds can also be applied for to finance additional child-related costs.
+The most important thing here is timely planning and comprehensive information about financial support.
+Through the ERASMUS+ program, in addition to the regular funding for a semester abroad, special funds can be applied for to finance the additional child-related costs.
 Additional funds can also be applied for through the BaföG office.
-However, the funding varies depending on the personal situation and the country of choice.
+However, the funding varies, depending on the personal situation as well as the country of choice.